Forgot Your Password?

-Home » Blog & News » Why is REM Sleep Important?
+Home » Health and Wellness » Why is REM Sleep Important?
 Stages and Benefits of Sleep

 Your brain is actually quite busy during REM sleep.
 This is the state where dreaming usually occurs.
 Its name comes from the rapid eye movement associated with this stage.
 It is the deepest level of sleep, yet your brain and body are active similar to when you are in a waking state.
 Due to this, REM sleep is often called paradoxical sleep.

 There are four stages of sleep.
 These are:

 This is the period of time where you are beginning to fall asleep.
 It normally lasts from 5-7 minutes.
 The brain produces theta waves during this cycle.
 If you wake someone up in this cycle, they may say that they weren’t really asleep.

 Sleep begins to deepen in Non-REM Stage 2.
 It’s also the state that we spend the most time in, accounting for 50% of our total sleep time.
 In this stage, your body temperature goes down slightly, and your breathing and heart rate become slow and steady.

 In fact, you may have noticed that you can tell when your child or spouse is “actually asleep” by the change in their breathing pattern.
 They are less aware of their surroundings and less likely to be awakened by outside stimuli like light or noise.
 This stage lasts for about 20 minutes.

 Sleep deepens further in Non-REM Stage 3.
 You become even less aware of your surroundings.
 It’s believed that bed-wetting and sleepwalking often occur during this phase of sleep.

 Delta brain waves become active during this phase of sleep, transitioning you from a lighter level to the deepest level of sleep.
 Muscles become relaxed and blood pressure drops to its lowest rate during this stage.